Tazaf/ionicitude/README.md

 document.location = 'architectsdk://foo?bar';
 ```

 ... that's the signal for the AR View that it needs to call a previsouly registered callback function, and pass it the URL _(the value of `document.location`)_ as a String argument.
-This previsouly registered callback function should be then responsible to analyze, interpret and execute whatever it's asked to do.
+This previsouly registered callback function is then responsible to analyzing, interpreting and executing whatever it's asked to do by the URL.

 ![Callback Function](docs/callback-function.jpg)